 Codependent couples are reactive because they each lack autonomy and are emotionally dependent upon each other.
 Problems of closeness and separateness are typical.
 Couples may keep a safe distance or take turns pushing one another away to avoid the emotional intensity of becoming too close.
 Intimacy escalates anxiety of being hurt by criticism or rejection or being suffocated and losing themselves and their autonomy.
 Yet, despite unhappiness or frustration, they don’t leave and draw each other in after a conflict or separation, so as not to be abandoned.

 Some men are verbally and even physically abused by their wives and girlfriends and don’t know how to handle it.
 Often, they’re afraid that authorities won’t believe that their wives are violent and feel humiliated and ashamed that they can’t deal with it themselves.
 Sometimes, their wives threaten to lie, or do so, and accuse their partners of violence.
 These men keep their secret and suffer silently.
-They can learn to value themselves and change the relationships dynamics by healing their codependency and setting boundaries.
+They can learn to value themselves and change the relationship dynamics by healing their codependency and setting boundaries.

 Codependency and Addiction

 Men who are addicts are also codependent.
 Their lives revolve around their addiction – whether it’s a drug (including alcohol), sex, gambling, food, or work – which they use to modulate their mood and self-esteem.
 They try to control their addiction and people around them in order to maintain the addiction.
 Meanwhile, they are controlled by it.
 Abstinence or sobriety allows them to work on the underlying issues of codependency.
-Recovery includes regaining autonomy and self-esteem, and the ability to manage their thinking, emotions and life problems.
+Recovery includes regaining autonomy and self-esteem, and the ability to manage their thinking, emotions, and life problems.

 ©Darlene Lancer, MFT 2012